nolus-protocol/nolus-core/README.md

 ## Get started

-Make sure smart-contracts repo is checked out as a sibling to this repo.
+Make sure nolus-money-market repo is checked out as a sibling to this repo.

 ```
 make install